tmj1432/GA-Projects/project_2/README.md

 In this challenge, you we use the well known **Ames housing data to create a regression model** that **predicts the price of houses in Ames, IA**.

+For this dataset, the data dictionary can be found at this [link](https://www.kaggle.com/competitions/dsi-us-11-project-2-regression-challenge/data)

 ### Contents of this file

 This project has been broken up into two parts.